arindm007/TAAAP-Text-Editor/README.md

-# JAVA-project-TEXT_EDITOR
-TAAAP -Simple Java Text Editor
+#TAAAP -Simple Java Text Editor

 This includes features such as: